sergeyk/vislab/tasks.md

 - plot correlation matrix between style and genre
     - dust off the correlation matrix code from pascal days
 - abstract classifier/regression metrics into own module
+- plot confusion matrix for the wikipaintings styles